crispinprojects/talkcalendar/README.md

 GNOME Tweaks can also be used to add Talk Calendar to the startup applications.
 Talk Calendar can then read out the date and any day events when the computer is switched on.

+Xfce uses its own "Appearance" settings window which allows the default font to be changed and so you don't need to install Tweaks.

 ### Colour

-Again with GTK (GNOME) desktops style colour should now be set at the system level.
-Unfortunately, testing across different desktops and distributions has shown that this can be problematic.
+Again with GNOME based desktops colour should now be set at the system level using the desktop environment "Settings" dialog.
+Unfortunately, testing across different desktops and distributions has shown that this approach can be problematic.

-Style and accent colour can be changed with Ubuntu 24.04.
-This is done by opening Ubuntu desktop "Settings" and using the "Appearance" tab to change the colour style as required.
+With Ubuntu 24.04 accent colour can be changed by opening Ubuntu desktop "Settings" and using the "Appearance" tab.
+It is possible to choose from a variety of colours to customise the way the desktop looks and accent colours are applied to Talk Calendar as you would expect.

-Attempting to change the accent colour with Debian 13 had no effect with the accent colour defaulting to the standard system colours (blue).
-The same was true when testing Talk Calendar with [Xfce4 and Wayland](https://github.com/crispinprojects/xfce4-wayland).
-Debian 13 is using GTK4.18 while Ubuntu 24.04 is using GTK 4.14.
+With Debian 13 GNOME 48 (Wayland) the desktop "Settings" dialog can be used to change the accent colour.
+Unfortunately this has no effect on Talk Calendar.
+The calendar colours default to the standard system colours (blue/light blue).
+This is strange as the Talk Calendar 0.4 series uses the GTK4 Calendar widget.
+The only different between Ubuntu 24.04 and Debian 13 is that Ubuntu uses GTK 4.14 and Debian GTK 4.18.
+I am considering reverting back to the custom calendar which I developed for the 0.3 series of Talk Calendar and which allowed colours to be changed using a CSS class.

+With Xfce there is no system wide settings dialog to change accent colours.
+Instead the "Appearance" dialog has three style options by default.
+These are the Adwaita (Gtk3,GTk2) light style, the Adwaita-Dark (Gtk3,Gtk2) dark style and the High Contrast (Gtk3,Gtk2) style.
+All of these styles work with Talk Calendar.
+Testing Talk Calendar with [Xfce4 and Wayland](https://github.com/crispinprojects/xfce4-wayland) using Debian 13 shows that the standard system colours (blue) are used again.
+The today colour is shown as dark blue.
+Event days are shown as light blue.
+See screenshots by following the Xfce4 and Wayland link above.

 ### Icons

-I had started to use code which created buttons from icon names with code such as that shown below.
+I had started to use button widgets created using icon names with code such as that shown below.
 ```
 button_edit_event= gtk_button_new_from_icon_name("document-edit-symbolic");
 ```

 I had assumed that there would be consistency across desktops and distributions now using libadwaita.
-Unfortunately, when testing Talk Calendar with the Ubuntu Desktop, the Debian 13 GNOME desktop and Xfce different icons where used and some not found.
-Consequently with Talk Calendar 0.4.8 I have reverted back to creating buttons with names.
+Unfortunately, when testing Talk Calendar with the Ubuntu Desktop, the Debian 13 GNOME 48 (Wayland) desktop and Xfce different icons where used and some not found.
+Consequently, Talk Calendar 0.4.8 has reverted back to creating buttons with names.

 ```
 button_edit_event = gtk_button_new_with_label("Edit");